About

 Caution!

 There is something very wrong about the current way we look at musculoskeletal disease.
 Both clinicians and patients perceive improvement from various interventions, yet in the majority of cases, problems seems to persist or reoccur.
-The explanation for this phenomenon seems to be that symptoms varies and tracks along with treatment rather than the treatment having a true effect, which is mirrored by the outcomes of clinical studies of various interventions matching each-other and also that of non-treated observational cohorts.1)https://www.ncbi.nlm.nih.gov/pubmed/24607083 This means the care of musculoskeletal disorders is failing on a massive scale, with hardly anybody noticing.
+The explanation for this phenomenon seems to be that, in general, symptoms varies and tracks along with treatment rather than the treatment having a true effect, which is mirrored by the outcomes of clinical studies of various interventions matching each-other and also that of non-treated observational cohorts.1)https://www.ncbi.nlm.nih.gov/pubmed/24607083 This means the care of musculoskeletal disorders is failing on a massive scale, with hardly anybody noticing.

 I’m a clinician, but I’ve also been a patient with chronic pain, thinking I was just one of those cases that nobody could figure out.
 But I was the norm, not the exception.
 Today I’m asymptomatic, but the way I got to that point was not through treatments, courses or certifications, but by thoroughly studying the scientific literature and adopting corresponding modifications to life-style-related factors.
 These factors are currently not being systematically addressed in common clinical practice, and I suspect this is because our current perspective on the problem is incorrect, which is why I seek an audience.